Knowledge-Graph-Hub/kg-example/README.rst

-KG_Microbe
+project_name
 =========================================================================================
-KG hub to produce a knowledge graph for microbial traits and species
+KG hub to produce a knowledge graph for projects

 Documentation
 ----------------------------------------------